Michigan Liquor License Transfers

 Liquor license laws in Michigan can be somewhat confusing, but an experienced lawyer can always help you through the maze.
 If you are the owner of a liquor license and you are interested in transferring it, or if you’re interested in receiving a liquor license from someone who is willing to transfer it to you, it is a good idea to contact an experienced lawyer to help you, rather than try to do it yourself, and Shinners & Cook has tremendous expertise in this area.

-At Shinners & Cook, we have been handling liquor license transfers in Michigan for years, and we will do everything in our power to make sure the process is as quick and smooth as possible.
-Hiring a seasoned liquor license transfer lawyer in Michigan is crucial, and Shinners & Cook has the experience you need.
+At Shinners & Cook, we have been handling liquor license transfers in Michigan for many years, and will do everything in our power to make sure the process is as quick and smooth as possible.
+Hiring a seasoned liquor license transfer lawyer in Michigan is crucial to your business’s success, and Shinners & Cook has the experience you need.
 If you have any questions about the liquor license laws in MI, we can help.
-Call us today to set up a consultation.
+Contact us today to set up a consultation.

 Can a liquor license be transferred in Michigan?

-Transferring a liquor license in Michigan is possible, but it can be a complex process due to the liquor license laws in MI.
-There are a lot of details that must be followed, and mistakes are easy to make if you don’t know exactly what you’re doing.
+Transferring a liquor license in Michigan is possible, but can be a complex process due to the state’s liquor license laws.
+There many details that must be followed and mistakes are easy to make if you don’t know exactly what you’re doing.

 How do you transfer ownership of a liquor license?